Elementary Formulas for Greatest Common Divisors and Semiprime Factors: Abstract

 \section{Abstract}

-We present new formulas for computing greatest common divisors (GCDs) and extracting the prime factors of semiprimes using only elementary arithmetic operations: addition, subtraction, multiplication, floored division, and exponentiation.
-Our GCD formula simplifies a result of Mazzanti, and is derived using Kronecker substitution techniques from our previous work.
-We utilize the GCD formula, along with recent developments on arithmetic terms for square roots and factorials, to derive explicit expressions for the prime factors of a semiprime $n=p q$.
+We conjecture new elementary formulas for computing the greatest common divisor (GCD) of two integers, alongside an elementary formula for extracting the prime factors of semiprimes.
+These formulas are of fixed-length and require only the basic arithmetic operations of: addition, subtraction, multiplication, division with remainder, and exponentiation.
+Our GCD formulas result from simplifying a formula of Mazzanti and are derived using Kronecker substitution techniques from our earlier research.
+By applying these GCD formulas together with our recent discovery of an arithmetic expression for $\sqrt{n}$, we are able to derive explicit elementary formulas for the prime factors of a semiprime $n=p q$. \\[2mm] {\bf Keywords:} elementary formula; arithmetic term; modular arithmetic; semiprime; integer factorization; Kronecker substitution.\\[2mm] {\bf 2020 Mathematics Subject Classification:} 11A05, 11A25, 11A51.